opensimworld/active-npcs/README.md

 * The controller script (..Controller).
 This is the single script that runs everything.
 * An example extension script (..Extension).
 This can be used to add commands to the system (explained below).
 * The Listener object.
 All our NPCs must wear this invisible object on their Right Pec.
 This object listens for commands from the local chat and forwards them to the controller script for processing.
 * The __npc_names notecard.
-This notecard contains the first names of the NPCs, one in each line.
-The last name is always "(NPC)" .
+This notecard contains the  names of the NPCs, one in each line .
 After making changes to this notecard, select "Reconfig" from the controller menu.
 * The __initcommands notecard.
 This is a notecard with the commands that are executed when you click  "InitCmds" on the controller menu.
 * The __waypoints notecard.
 This contains a list of points in your region.
 The NPCs can walk from one point to the other, if they are connected (via the __links notecard) . *You do not need to edit this by hand.
 There is an HUD for editing the map*
 * The __links notecard.
 This contains a list of pairs of connected points.
 I.e. if you want to link point 1 to point 2, there will be a line "1,2" in the notecard. *You do not need to edit this by hand.
 There is an HUD for editing the map*
 * The __config notecard.
 This contains configuration ootions.
 * Command notecards.
-You can put a list of commands that the NPC will execute in a notecard named [command-name].scr.
-You can then order your NPCs to execute them in the chat.
+You can put any list of commands for NPCs a notecard named [command-name].scr.
+You can then order your NPCs to execute the notecards from the local chat.
 E.g. if you create a notecard "dance.scr", you can say "Bob dance" to execute it.
 * Waypoint notecards.
 Notecards named _1.scr , _2.scr etc are executed automatically when the NPCs reach the waypoint number 1, number 2 etc.
 * The appearance notecards are stored as APP_[firstname] for each NPC.
 You can also have multiple appearances per NPC (see below).
 * The Waypoint HUD is used to edit the map and create/update the __waypoints and __links notecards

 # Overview of commands